U.S. attorney general shakes up prison bureau after Epstein death

 The government “remains committed to doing its utmost to stand up for the victims who have already come forward, as well as for the many others who have yet to do so,” U.S. Attorney Geoffrey Berman said in a letter to the judge.

+Epstein had been on suicide watch at the Metropolitan Correctional Center (MCC) in lower Manhattan but was taken off prior to his death, a source who was not authorized to speak on the matter previously told Reuters.
+Two jail guards are required to make separate checks on all prisoners every 30 minutes, but that procedure was not followed, the source added.

-Epstein’s death at the age of 66 at the Metropolitan Correctional Center (MCC) in lower Manhattan triggered multiple investigations and had prompted Barr to criticize “serious irregularities” at the facility.
+His death at the triggered multiple investigations and had prompted Barr to criticize “serious irregularities” at the facility.

 “During this critical juncture, I am confident Dr. Hawk Sawyer and Dr. Kane will lead BOP with the competence, skill, and resourcefulness they have embodied throughout their government careers,” Barr said in a statement.